Medium Difficult Bible Person Quiz with Answers

 This incident was a parable spoken by Jesus to prove a point.

-To love your neighbor as you would love yourself is the point.
+The main point is to love your neighbor as you love yourself.